ssfsx17/sky-islands/core.md

 **Great Elemental Ground**:

+- Technique
+- 2 AP
 - 8 energy
-- 2 Action Points
 - Type: 5 side-connected pieces of 5-foot-square ground areas
-- As Elemental Ground, except as noted here.
+- As *Elemental Ground*, except as noted here.
 If the first piece of elemental ground is in thin air attached to ground, then the other four pieces can extend therefrom.

 **Discharging Elemental Rapid-Fire**

+- Technique
+- 2 AP
+- Discharging

 #### Rating 30

 **Great Elemental Ball**

+- Technique
+- 2 AP

 #### Rating 35

 **Charged Elemental Storm**:

+- Technique
+- 2 AP
 - 15 energy
-- 2 Action Points
-- As Elemental Storm, except as noted here.
+- As *Elemental Storm*, except as noted here.
 You gain an elemental charge for each enemy whom you caused more than 1 damage to.

 ### Hexenkraft Techs